Ralph Howard, 7th Earl of Wicklow

-Biography
+Early life

 Howard was the son of Cecil Howard, 6th Earl of Wicklow and Francesca Maria Chamberlayne.
+After his mother died in 1877, his father married Fanny Catherine Wingfield, the daughter of Richard Robert Wingfield.
+From this marriage, he had two younger half-brothers, Hon.
+Cecil Mervyn Malcolm Howard, who died young, and Hon.
+Hugh Melville Howard, who married American heiress Mary Emily "May" Sands (a daughter of Benjamin Aymar Sands).

+His paternal grandparents were the Rev. Hon.
+Francis Howard, Vicar of Swords, County Dublin (the son of the 3rd Earl of Wicklow), and his second wife Sarah Hamilton.
+His maternal grandparents were Thomas Chamberlayne and Amelia Onslow (a daughter of Gen. Denzil Onslow).

+Career

 He succeeded as Earl of Wicklow on the death of his father in 1891.

 Lord Wicklow was commissioned a second-lieutenant in the 2nd Life Guards on 16 February 1898, promoted to lieutenant on 26 April 1899, and saw active service in South Africa from 1899 to 1900 during the Second Boer War.
 A squadron from the 2nd Life Guards was attached to the Household Cavalry Regiment during the war, and Lord Wicklow served as Brigade Signalling Officer, and received the Queen's South Africa Medal with three clasps.
 After his return to the United Kingdom, he was promoted to captain on 3 September 1902.

 In 1922, he was nominated by W. T. Cosgrave to the Seanad Éireann of the Irish Free State on its formation.
 He served for six years until he was defeated at the 1928 Seanad election.

-Family
+Personal life

-Lord Wicklow married at St. Mark's Church, North Audley Street, London, on 14 January 1902, Lady Gladys Mary Hamilton (1880–1917), daughter of James Hamilton, 2nd Duke of Abercorn and Lady Mary Anna Curzon-Howe.
+On 14 January 1902 at St. Mark's Church, North Audley Street, London, Lord Wicklow was married to Lady Gladys Mary Hamilton (1880–1917), a daughter of James Hamilton, 2nd Duke of Abercorn and Lady Mary Anna Curzon-Howe.
 As the couple were both prominent and visible members of Anglo-Irish society, the bride received valuable presents from several public bodies in Ireland, and the ceremony was performed by the Archbishop of Armagh (Primate of All Ireland).
-They had one son, who succeeded his father as Earl.
+Before her death in 1917, they were the parents of one son: